kallejahn/python-for-hydrology/AGENDA.md

-# Python USGS Training Agenda
+# Python USGS NYWSC Training Agenda

-## Part 0: Introduction to python for hydrologists
+# Part 0: Introduction to python for hydrologists
-Monday
+## Monday
 - 800-830: Introductions and getting started  (Mike)
 - 830-900: Python overview and Quick orientation to jupyter, environments, and hydroshare (Andy)
 - 900-1030: 00 Python basics review: Q&A and discussion https://cscircles.cemc.uwaterloo.ca/  (A: word counting ) (Mike)